Food Manufacturing | P2

 Source Reduction

-Several technologies exist that can be used in the food manufacturing industry to reduce waste at the source.
-As a cautionary note, the mentioned technologies can require changes such as the addition of new tools, a change in schedules and training for employees.
+Several technologies can be used in the food manufacturing industry to reduce waste at the source.
+As a cautionary note, the mentioned technologies can require changes such as the addition of new tools, a change in schedules, and training for employees.
 These technologies include:

 Toxic Substance Use Reduction

-• Dry ice cleaning - a non-abrasive, nontoxic method that leaves no secondary waste and eliminates the need to manually scrub, reducing the use of water and chemicals.
-This technology can be used to clean-in-place resulting in cost savings, improved productivity and improved worker safety.1
+- Dry ice cleaning is a non-abrasive, nontoxic method that leaves no secondary waste and eliminates the need to scrub, manually reducing water use and chemicals.
+This technology can be used to clean-in-place, resulting in cost savings, productivity, and worker safety.

-• Consider other hygienic alternatives that reduce the use of toxic substances such as sanitizing with ozone2 or dry steam3 and disinfecting surfaces with ultra violet.
-4
+- Other hygienic alternatives that reduce toxic substances should be considered, such as sanitizing with ozone2 or dry steam3 and disinfecting surfaces with ultraviolet.

 Energy Conservation

-• High hydrostatic pressure(HHP) - a non-thermal technology that can kill bacteria without the use of chemicals and is useful in the dairy industry.5
+- High hydrostatic pressure(HHP) is a non-thermal technology that kills bacteria without the use of chemicals.
+It is useful in the dairy industry.

-• Cold Plasma - an emerging (also nonthermal) technology that uses energetic, reactive gases to inactivate contaminating microbes in many foods including meats, fruits and vegetables.6
+- Cold Plasma - an emerging (also nonthermal) technology that uses energetic, reactive gases to inactivate contaminating microbes in many foods, including meats, fruits, and vegetables.

 Hazardous Waste Reduction